 Fix-4 Run in-built Malware and Virus Detector of Chrome-

 If this problem is happening due to any virus or malware, running Google Chrome‘s malware and virus detector may solve your problem.

-1. Open Google Chrome window on your computer.
-Now, copy-paste this line in the address bar of Chrome window and then hit Enter.
+2. When the Google Chrome window has appeared, copy-paste this line in the address bar of the Chrome window and then press Enter.

-2. In Chrome settings window, beside ‘Find Harmful Software‘ option, click on “Find“.
+3. In the Chrome settings window, beside the ‘Find Harmful Software‘ option, click on “Find“.

 Chrome will detect if there are any harmful software on your computer.
 Now, relaunch Google Chrome and check if the problem is still happening or not.

 If nothing is working out for you, resetting the network will surely work out for you-

 1. By pressing the Windows key along with the ‘I‘ key you can access the Settings.